MaorAtar/MaorAtar/README.md

 ### About me
-As a software engineer student I enjoy using my obsessive attention to detail, order and organization 🕵️‍♂️
+As a software engineer I enjoy using my obsessive attention to detail, order and organization 🕵️‍♂️

 <br/>